ryanlonergan/100_days_of_code/day_33_iss_tracker/README.md

 [Python Anywhere](https://www.pythonanywhere.com/), it should not be long before you get an email telling you to be on the lookout.

 However, this project was not without its challenges which mainly revolved around timezones.
 I think that the project was not designed to have this issue, but it was instead introduced by accident since they are based in London which is UTC +0.
-The Sunrise Sunset API returns values in UTC +0 time, so people living in different parts of the world need to make adjustments, which was not overly simple.
-I was able to develop a solution that should work no matter where you are, regardless of daylight savings time and also requires no changes from the user, but it took quite a lot of time looking around the [datetime module documentation](https://docs.python.org/3/library/datetime.html).
+The Sunrise Sunset API returns values in UTC +0 time, so people living in different parts of the world need to make adjustments, which was not overly simple to do.
+I was able to develop a solution that should work no matter where you are located, regardless of daylight savings time, and also requires no changes from the user, but it took quite a lot of time looking around the [datetime module documentation](https://docs.python.org/3/library/datetime.html) to figure it out.

 If you want to run the project yourself, you will need to make a `config.json` file with the following variables: